Rules, Regulations and Policies

 - Olga Dais, Esq. is the York College Executive Director of Compliance Programs and Legal Affairs (CPLA) and coordinator for policies involving discrimination of any kind.
 Her office is located in Room AC-2H05 and her telephone number is (718) 262-2140.

 - Ms. Jessica Cherry and Ms. Gail Marshall are the Co-Coordinators for Title IX, which prohibits sex discrimination in federally assisted education programs.
 The Title IX Coordinators are responsible for investigating complaints of discrimination or denial of benefits based on sex in any educational program or activity.
 Olga Dais, Esq. has been appointed to hear any appeals involving Title IX complaints.
 Ms. Cherry's office is located in Room HP-212 and her telephone number is (718) 262-5115.
 Ms. Marshall's office is located in Room AC-2H05 and her telephone number is (718) 262-2141.
 Ms. Dais' office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
 In the event you are unable to get in contact with Ms. Cherry or Ms. Marshall, please contact Dawn Smallwood, Acting Director of Public Safety.
-Ms. Smallwood's office is located in Room AC-1M02 and his telephone number is (718) 262-2218.
+Ms. Smallwood's office is located in Room AC-1M02 and her telephone number is (718) 262-2218.

 - Olga Dais, Esq. and Paola Veras, LMSW are the Coordinators for the York College 504/ADA Committee.
 This committee is responsible for supporting the office of CPLA in coordinating policies which fall under the Americans with Disabilities Act of 1990, effective January 26, 1992, and Section 504 of the Rehabilitation Act of 1973 (P.L.
 93-112), which prohibits discrimination on the basis of disability.
 Ms. Dais' office is located in Room AC-2H05 and her telephone number is (718) 262-2140.
 Ms. Veras' is located in Room AC-1G02 and her telephone number is (718) 262-2073.